AASanusi/fashion/README.md

 - Thanks to Ed for helping me sort the statistics for my thoughts count and sorting it out on my API.
 - Thanks to Gemma for providing help with my thought form when it's updated.
 - #### Fellow classmates/aluminis on Slack
-- Thanks to Tony for proviing me with help with the requirement.txt file which caused deployment issues.
+- Thanks to Tony for providing me with help with the requirement.txt file which caused deployment issues.
 - Thanks to Lauren-Nicole for helping me to optimise my thoughts form.
-- Thanks Tom for providing help with the MoreDroDown function.
+- Thanks Tom for providing help with the MoreDroDown function and showing me how to setup eslint properly.
-- Thanks to Tom who helped me aided me with setting up eslint and have it working for me.
 - #### Mentor
-- Thanks to my Mentor for providing with resources to help to form my project.
+- Thanks to my Mentor for providing me with resources to help me with this project.
-- Thanks to my Mentor for sharing knowledge and experience about the industry to help me with building.
+- Thanks to my Mentor for sharing knowledge and experience which aided me in building this project.
-- Thanks to my mentor for providing constructive critiscm on my project to help me improve it.
+- Thanks to my mentor for providing constructive criticisms on my project to help me improve it.